BackstabbingBastard/rsschool-cv/cv.md

 };
 ```
 6. Need something great here
-7. I can read and count to 10.
-Also i have account in STEPIK (online course platform): https://stepik.org/users/76402602
+7. I can read and also count to 10.
+And i have account in STEPIK (online course platform): https://stepik.org/users/76402602
 8. Read documentation with online-translator.